scarpdiem/cpp_learn/linux_env/vim/README.md

 - `Ctrl-B`	Move to beginning of command line.
 - `Ctrl-E`	Move to end of command line.
-- `Ctrl-W`	Delete the word before the cursor.  - Ctrl-U	Delete the word before the cursor.
+- `Ctrl-W`	Delete the word before the cursor.
+- `Ctrl-U`	Delete all words before the cursor.
 - `Ctrl-F`	Open command line window.